niklas-schulz/VoiceTouch/README.md

 Use Inputs and Buses buttons to switch what you are controlling, the record button currently resets the channel gain this will probably be changed later.

+For extender standalone mode channel 7 and 8 select changes between inputs and buses

 Any questions? write to me on discord: "viwas"

 ## Installation